DVDAGames/dnd-homebrew/Adventures/Red Hand the Devourer/Red Hand the Devourer.md

 **If you want to expose the adventurers to a trap**:  Have them see a bugbear corpse lying against the left wall with a hole all the way through its chest and out through its spine.
 If Grub is with the group he can remark on that being Red Hand's brother and maybe mention how that doesn't look like Red Hand's heart-devouring, but some other kind of wound.
 This nicely telegraphs that there is likely a trap up ahead.
 If the party asks Grub about it, he can say that they weren't allowed to go past the Barracks.
 Choose a space ahead of them and just designate it in your head as a trap.
 They can move cautiously and search for traps, or they can run ahead carefree and get hit with a scythe.

-**If you don't want to expose the adventurers to a trap, but would like to mess with them**:  Have them see a scythe extending down from the cieling and caught on a large bugbear corpse.
+**If you don't want to expose the adventurers to a trap, but would like to mess with them**:  Have them see a scythe extending down from the ceiling and caught on a large bugbear corpse.
 The corpse seems to be weighing the trap down and preventing it from retracting.
 The scythe blade has pierced completely through the bugbear's chest and is sticking out through his spine.
 This will make your adventurers think there is a trap, and you may even roll or have them roll to discover it or roll an acrobatics check to dodge it, just to keep the illusion up.
 If Grub is with the party have him mention that the bugbear was Red Hand's brother.

 **If you don't care about traps or messing with your adventurers:**  The hallway can be completely uneventful and empty, the sound just grows louder and louder as they near the end of the hall.